tagawa/bug-report-template/README.md

 # Bug Report Template (Browser Extension)

 A browser extension to quickly add a simple bug report template to text areas.
+It saves time and makes bug reports consistent.

+## How to use:

+1. Install extension (see below)
+2. Right-click in an editable text area
+3. Click "Insert bug report template" &mdash; that's it!

 ## Downloads/Installation